 Velocity Source#

 This subsection allows you to define velocity-dependent source terms.
-Two families of velocity source terms are supported.
-They enable the simulation of problems in a Lagrangian reference frame for which the Coriolis and centrifugal forces must be added or of problems including porous media.
+Two families of velocity source terms are supported: rotating frames and permeability models.
+They respectively enable you to simulate problems in a Lagrangian reference frame where Coriolis and centrifugal forces must be taken into account, and problems that include solid-liquid phase-changes.

 Rotating Frame#